 Business reaches into all our lives and we explore the not-for-profit organisations like the BBC and charities, as well as the successful (and not-so-successful) companies that you have heard of like Apple and Nike.
 We explore ethics and how businesses are adapting to environmental pressures and political and economic changes.
 You will also learn how businesses make a profit, of course.

 Availability & Details

-Students should normally have achieved at least five GCSEs at grade 9-4 (including Maths & English).
+Students should normally have achieved at least five GCSEs at grade 9-4 (including English and Mathematics).
 It is not necessary to have studied Business at GCSE to take A Level (and most students haven’t).